 The pricing for VyprVPN is $9.95 monthly, or $60 annually, for unlimited data across a maximum of three clients, putting it in the middle of the offerings in terms of cost.
 There is also a Premium tier that can connect five clients for a more expensive $12.95 monthly, which also includes a cloud VPN server as well as the Chameleon Protocol that is designed to defeat VPN blocking technology.
 There is no free tier, but the company offers a free trial of 1 GB of data over three days to test out the service.

-With support for so many platforms, speeds on each of the tests that are close to the top of the pack, and pricing that is in the middle of the services we looked at, we recommend VyprVPN as the best overall VPN for PC gaming.
+With support for so many platforms, speeds on each of the tests that are close to the top of the pack, a large number of servers and reasonable pricing, we continue to recommend VyprVPN as “The Best VPN for PC Gaming.”

 Need to provide email address to receive the more generous data allotment